Note to applicants

 - Story Editing and Publishing: September – June 2020 Editing and publishing will happen during the 2020-2021 academic year.
 Each student writer will be required to attend one meeting with the editorial team via web/call and provide edits as requested before the story is published.

-$550 before April 15th.
-Regular registration is $650 due by May 15th.
-Scholarships are available.
+Was $550* Early Registration. $650 Regular Registration.
+Virtual program tuition $275.
+Scholarships for those in need are available.
 Contact us at firstname.lastname@example.org for more information on scholarships.

 Boot Camp Objectives